Delnor-Wiggins Pass State Park: History

 The early record of this area begins in the late 1800s with Joe Wiggins, for whom the park is named.
 He ran a trading post where he traded goods with settlers.
 Decades later, in 1964, Collier County acquired the land through the help of Lester J. and Dellora A. Norris.
 This is where the name Delnor comes from; the first three letters of Dellora and the first three letters of Norris.
 In 1970, the state of Florida purchased the land from Collier County for a state park, which opened in 1976.

 Fauna

 Among the wildlife of the park are bald eagles, ospreys, owls, loggerhead sea turtles, West Indian manatees, and migratory shorebirds.
 The endangered gopher tortoise can also be found there.
 It is the only tortoise found east of the Mississippi River.

 Recreational activities

 Activities include fishing, sunbathing, swimming, paddleboarding, boating, geocaching, hiking, and nature viewing.
 Visitors can also scuba dive, snorkel, kayak, and picnic.
 A fishing license is required to fish at the park in some areas.
 Weddings can also be held there.

 Amenities

-Amenities include beaches, boat ramps, boardwalks, observation decks, picnic areas, and a pavilion that has 10 tables and several grills, and can hold 100 people.
-Also, a concession stand is present.
+Due to hurricane destruction, amenities including boardwalks, observation decks, picnic areas, pavilions, as well as concessions are no longer available for use.
+However, parking, boat ramp and the beach itself are still available for use.

+Pets are ONLY allowed throughout the PAVED areas of the park, but they are NOT permitted on the beach.
+To protect wildlife on the beach, pets are to be kept on a 6-foot, hand-held leash at all times.

+Delnor-Wiggins Pass State Park is committed to providing a variety of amenities accessible to its visitors at no charge, but they are available as first-come, first-serve basis.
+The park offers: portable restrooms, parking, beach wheelchairs (located in parking lot 1 and 3), as well as an electric beach wheelchair which can be requested at the Mobile Ranger Station or call the office at 239-409-0637 to check availability.